TimMouskhelichvili/TimMouskhelichvili/README.md

-# 👉 I Help Business by Building Web Applications using React & Node.js
+# 👉 I Help Businesses by Building Web Applications using React & Node.js.

-Do you have an amazing idea for a Web Application, but lack the time or knowledge to actually create it?
+Do you have a fantastic idea for a Web Application but lack the time or knowledge to create it?

-Developing an application is very hard, and leaving it in bad hands can be disastrous.
+Developing an application is very hard, and leaving it in the wrong hands can be disastrous.

-That’s why you will need an experienced professional that will do everything from design to launch and will ensure the 🤑 best product quality for you.
+You will need an experienced professional who will do everything from design to launch and ensure the best product quality for you.

 ## WHO AM I?
 I am [Tim Mouskhelichvili](https://timmousk.com), a Freelance Developer & Consultant from Montreal, Canada 🇨🇦